Man charged in Jennings murder of mother, 6-year-old daughter

 The victims, identified on Sunday as Bernadetta Cooper, 40, and Doryan Bryant, 6, were shot and killed in their home in the 8800 block of Shannon Fox Circle on Saturday afternoon.
 Two more of the woman's daughters, aged 10 and 16, suffered gunshot wounds but survived.

-The 10-year-old suffered a graze wound, and the 16-year-old was shot in the shoulder, police said.
+The 10-year-old suffered a graze wound and the 16-year-old was shot in the shoulder, police said.

 Jones allegedly shot the victims with a 9 mm semi-automatic pistol and a .40-caliber semi-automatic pistol.